 }

 In general, the INFO log level should be used to demarcate important actions and, by default, AEM is configured to log at the INFO level or above.
 GET and HEAD methods should only ever be read-only operations and thus do not constitute important actions.
 Logging at the INFO level in response to GET or HEAD requests is likely to create significant log noise, making it harder to identify useful information in log files.
-Logging when handling GET or HEAD requests should be either at the WARN or ERROR levels when something has gone wrong or at the DEBUG or TRACE levels if deeper troubleshooting information would be helpful.
+When handling GET or HEAD requests, logging should be at the WARN or ERROR levels if something has gone wrong.
+For deeper troubleshooting information, logging should be at the DEBUG or TRACE levels.

-This does not apply to access.log-type logging for each request.
+This workflow does not apply to access.log-type logging for each request.

 public void doGet() throws Exception {